Fistsofury/fists-GlideMail/README.md

 # fists-GlideMail
  A work in progress is what it is.

 # DEPENDENCY
 - Feather-Menu https://github.com/FeatherFramework/feather-menu
 - Make sure to download the release not the source code.

+# Still to Do
+- amend styling
+- add props and utilise prop locations